NVIDIA/NVTX/python/docs/index.rst

            my_func()

-Adding ``nvtx`` annotations to your code doesn't achieve anything by itself.
+Adding annotations to your code doesn't achieve anything by itself.
 To derive something useful from annotated code, you'll need to use a third-party application that supports NVTX annotations.
 The command below uses the Nsight Systems command-line interface (CLI) to collect